mirage/mirage/README.md

 `main.ml` with the appropriate boilerplate for your chosen platform.

-To configure for the unix-direct target (using tap interfaces), do:
+To configure for the Unix-direct target (using tap interfaces), do:

 ```
 mirage configure --unix
 ```

-To build for the xen target, do:
+To build for the Xen target, do:

 ```
 mirage configure --xen